The Pirbright Institute

 Organisation position and purpose:

-This 4-year Postdoctoral Scientist position is one several available within the Bill and Melinda Gates Foundation-funded Pirbright Livestock Antibody Hub.
-This hub will exploit the recent advances in our understanding of B-cell responses to better understand the protective immune response in livestock and poultry.
+This Postdoctoral Scientist position is a key role within the Bill and Melinda Gates Foundation-funded Pirbright Livestock Antibody Hub.
+This Hub will exploit the recent advances in our understanding of B-cell responses to better understand the protective immune response in livestock and poultry.
 We will address the needs of the research community and bridge the requirements of the vaccine industry.
 Overall the hub will support rational vaccinology approaches, antibody-based treatment and prophylaxis as well as increasing the applicability of animals as models for human disease and treatment.

 Main duties and responsibility

-- generate standardised in vitro assays to measure antibody-dependent cellular cytotoxicity (ADCC) and antibody directed cellular phagocytosis (ADCP) and antibody mediated complement dependent cytotoxicity (CDC) for IgG subclasses, IgA and IgM.
+- Developing in vitro assays to measure antibody-dependent cellular cytotoxicity (ADCC), antibody directed cellular phagocytosis (ADCP) and antibody mediated complement dependent cytotoxicity (CDC) for IgG subclasses, IgA and IgM.

 Responsible for working as part of an established team, which will include: